2014–15 Miami Heat season

 The 2014–15 Miami Heat season was the 27th season of the franchise in the National Basketball Association (NBA).
 For the first time since 2010, LeBron James was not on the roster as he returned to the Cleveland Cavaliers.
 The Heat entered the 2014–15 season as the four-time defending Eastern Conference champions without LeBron, and were coming off of an NBA Finals loss in five games to the San Antonio Spurs.
 Although they remained in playoff contention until early April, the Heat were eliminated from playoff contention after their game 80 loss to the Toronto Raptors.
-The Heat failed to make the playoffs for the first time since 2008 after a four-year trip to the Finals, winning two in 2012 and 2013, and the first team since the 2004–05 Los Angeles Lakers and last until the 2018–19 Cleveland Cavaliers to fail to make the playoffs after making it to the NBA Finals from the previous season as well the first since the 2004–05 Lakers and last until the 2018–19 Cavaliers to miss the playoffs after losing the previous year's Finals.
+The Heat failed to make the playoffs for the first time since 2008 after a four-year trip to the Finals, winning two in 2012 and 2013, and the first team since the 2004–05 Los Angeles Lakers and last until the 2018–19 Cleveland Cavaliers to fail to make the playoffs after making it to the NBA Finals from the previous season as well as the first since the 2004–05 Lakers and last until the 2018–19 Cavaliers to miss the playoffs after losing the previous year's Finals.

 For the first time since 1995–96, Ray Allen was not in the NBA as he sat out this season as a free agent and retired in 2016.
 Allen played with the Heat for 2 seasons where he helped them win a championship in 2013, his second ring after winning one in 2008 with the Boston Celtics.